fluid-project/infusion-docs/src/documents/tutorial-creatingAPreferencesEditorUsingThePreferencesFramework/PrefsFramework.md

 ```
 Again, we use `fluid.defaults()` to create the Schema.
 As with the Primary Schema and the Panel, `fluid.defaults()` is passed two arguments:
-1) a string name (`"minEditor.auxSchema"`), and 2) a JavaScript object containing configuration options.
+1) a string name (`"minEditor.auxSchema"`), and 2) a JavaScript object literal
+containing configuration options.

 Let’s look at the Schema itself in detail:
 ```javascript